bojanpopic/developer.joomlatools.com/tools/composer/faq.md

 }
 ```

+## How can I debug my own packages?

+Having trouble?
+You can increase Composer's verbosity setting (`-v|vv|vvv`) to gather more information.
+Increasing Composer's verbosity will also enable Joomla's log messages.

 ## Where can I find an example component?

 We have published a very basic example component on [GitHub](https://github.com/joomlatools/joomla-com_helloworld).
 Then we've published this component on [Packagist](https://packagist.org/packages/joomlatools/com_helloworld) to make it available through Composer.